FAQs

 • Machine translation (MT) is the only translation service at The Word Hub that incorporates computer-generated translation.
 Nevertheless, it still often includes various levels of human input.

 An example of pure MT is what you might get from using free tools such as Google Translate.
-MT has evolved through various models, particularly in the last two decades, and the current generation is described as neural MT.
+Various models have driven the evolution of MT, and the current generation is known as neural MT.

 MT has some advantages with regard to time and budget.
 But what is gained here is lost in quality compared to human output.
 To account for this, MT can be accompanied by human post-editing.
 Post-editing will improve the quality, but will require more time and budget.